dwhiffing/fury/content/aar/nf/nf1_bs79/body.md

 The Battle for Banak was the story.
-Using the battery of artillery and keeping the mobile units moving around to spot the enemy, they killed everything that came their way!
-I counted six enemy Cubs shot down by APC gunners (yes, they rolled a 1 to get the job done)!!!
+Using the battery of artillery and keeping the mobile units moving around to spot the enemy, they killed everything that came their way\!
+I counted six enemy Cubs shot down by APC gunners (yes, they rolled a 1 to get the job done)\!\!\!
 Despite a few enemy airstrikes, D Cav did a masterful job of denying the enemy the airfield.
 The first wave was easily dispatched.
-The second wave of mechanized infantry followed by a company of airborne were splotch because THEY DID NOT ATTACK, THEY JUST STOOD THERE!
+The second wave of mechanized infantry followed by a company of airborne were splotch because THEY DID NOT ATTACK, THEY JUST STOOD THERE\!
 Later on, enemy airborne artillery and scout vehicles were destroyed.
 Banak was never threatened by ground forces again.
 The majority of the credit goes to the artillery which I used extensively.
 The Cavalry then mopped up the